Introduction

 Post-Extinguishment Steps

-Once you’re confident that your fire pit no longer has burning embers, follow these detailed steps for safe handling and cleaning:
+Once you’re sure the fire pit is free of embers, follow these steps for safe handling and cleaning:

 Final Inspection of Fire Pit

-- Check for Damage: Look for any signs of damage such as cracks, structural weakness, or erosion caused by water or heat.
+- Check for Damage: Look for cracks or structural weaknesses caused by heat or water.

-- Consider Future Maintenance: Based on your inspection, consider what maintenance tasks might need attention before the next use such as repairing damage, removing rust, replacing parts, etc.
+- Consider Future Maintenance: Based on your inspection, plan any necessary maintenance tasks before the next use.

 Method 1: Using Water to Douse the Flames and Cool Down the Fire Pit

-Expanding on the original text, here’s a more detailed guide to safely extinguishing a fire pit using the most common method – water:
+Here’s a more detailed guide to safely extinguishing a fire pit on the most common extinguishing method – water:

 Step 1: Let the Wood Burn Down